Contest Corner: The best giveaways on the net!

 Disclaimer: Tropical Traditions provided me with a free sample of this product to review, and I was under no obligation to review it if I so chose.
 Nor was I under any obligation to write a positive review or sponsor a product giveaway in return for the free product.

-31 Responses to “Coconut Flour Breadmaker Loaf – a Recipe & Review”
+43 thoughts on “Coconut Flour Breadmaker Loaf – a Recipe & Review

 Sagan, I definitely think you could substitute whole wheat flour with good results.
 Here’s a helpful article I found on baking with wheat flour: